Heracles in popular culture: Italian, 1950s–1960s

-A series of nineteen Italian Hercules movies of the "Sword and sandal" film genre were made in the late 1950s and early 1960s.
+A series of nineteen Italian Hercules films of the "Sword and sandal" film genre were made in the late 1950s and early 1960s.
 The first and most successful of these was Hercules, starring Steve Reeves.
 Other actors who played Hercules in these films were Gordon Scott, Kirk Morris, Mickey Hargitay, Mark Forest, Alan Steel, Dan Vadis, Brad Harris, Reg Park, Peter Lupus (billed as Rock Stevens), and Michael Lane.
 The films are listed below by their American release titles, and the titles in parentheses are the original Italian titles with English translation.